 Your guide to Portugal mobile operators, including information on Portuguese mobile codes, prepaid SIM cards, country and area codes, WiFi and more.

 Most Portuguese mobile operators offer excellent coverage.
 The majority of the country receives a strong signal on all the leading Portuguese mobile providers.
-However, there are few areas that do not get any coverage in the countryside.
+However, there are a few areas that do not get any coverage in the countryside.

 - Mobile networks in Portugal: Can I use my mobile in Portugal?